For the past 9 years, the HOPE movement has impacting thousands of people across the world.

 The Hope Soldiers events grew to see over 1,000 people in attendance at the annual events in 2015 and 2016.
 People from all over the world started following the movement via Facebook after Hope Soldiers was mentioned by internet sensation “Hugh Mungus” on h3h3 Productions in September 2016.
 An especially large national response came in October 2016, after Lindsey participated in the MTV documentary “Prescription for Change: Ending America’s Opioid Crisis,” with Macklemore and former President Obama.
 Lindsey also participated on a panel, to discuss the opioid crisis and documentary, at the White House, with former Office of National Drug Control Policy, Director Michael Botticelli, and Macklemore.
 In the documentary, Lindsey takes 20-year-old Alaina Chin with her to do outreach in the Everett, WA.
 It portrays Alaina’s struggles with addiction and her getting into a treatment center in Tennessee.
 Alaina is seen returning from treatment about 45 days later, looking happy and healthy.
 Sadly, Alaina passed away on December 2nd, 2016 from addiction-related complications.
 (R.I.P.
 Alaina Michelle Chin, November 10th, 1995 – December 2nd, 2016).
 With another devastating loss, Hope Soldiers was on hiatus online for the majority of 2017 and focused solely on outreach.
 In April 2017, Lindsey was awarded the Heroes in Recovery Award just shy of her 6th recovery anniversary.
 The award is “presented to everyday heroes who aid in the cause of treatment for addiction and mental health issues.”

-The HOPE movement continues today through individual and family support, interventions, peer counseling / recovery coaching, treatment and housing navigation, street and virtual outreach, community events, speaking engagements, overdose and suicide prevention, crisis management, and more.
-Today the team consists of three board members (Kala, Krista, Lindsey) and three regular volunteers (Lindsey, Courtney, Brittany).
-There are opportunities for volunteers adhoc at events and outreach throughout the year, interested people can use the contact form to reach out for more information.
+The HOPE movement continues today through individual and family support, interventions, peer counseling, recovery coaching, treatment and housing navigation, outreach, community events, speaking engagements, overdose and suicide prevention, crisis management, partnerships and projects with city, county, state, and federal agencies, and more.
+Today the team consists of four board members (Kala, Krista, Lindsey, and Kim) and rotating volunteers.
+There are opportunities for volunteers at events and outreach throughout the year, interested people can use the contact form to reach out for more information.